conduktor/conduktor-docs/src/pages/changelog/Console-1.29.0.md

 ***

-### Expanded Terraform Provider: Kafka cluster, schema registry, Kafka connect
+### Expanded Terraform Provider: Kafka Cluster, Schema Registry, Kafka Connect
 We've expanded the scope of our Terraform provider, you can now create additional resources: Kafka cluster with schema registry, and Kafka connect clusters using Terraform.
 With this version also comes some additional small fixes as requested by the community, see the dedicated [provider releases page](https://github.com/conduktor/terraform-provider-conduktor/releases) for the full list.

 All [examples](https://github.com/conduktor/terraform-provider-conduktor/blob/main/docs/resources/kafka_cluster_v2.md) are available in our provider repo such as the below snippet for a Confluent Kafka cluster and schema registry (with mTLS) definition.